LEEYJ1021/bayesian-sparse-inventory/README.md

 **Research Paper Repository**: Complete replication package for "Bayesian Hierarchical Inventory Optimization for Korean Agricultural Products Under Sparse Data Conditions"

+> **Analysis Update Notice**: This repository has been extended with a dedicated **extended diagnostics module** (`code/extended_diagnostics/`) that deepens the uncertainty-quantification side of the Bayesian hierarchical framework — posterior predictive checks, a Student-t robustness refit, prior sensitivity analysis, and out-of-sample (leave-some-items-out) cross-validation — together with a recomputation of category-level volatility statistics at the item-market-pair unit of analysis.
+See [§ Extended Model Diagnostics](#-extended-model-diagnostics-analysis-update) below for full documentation.

 ---

 ## 📋 Overview